 Notes on Management Requirements

-- Students should keep in mind that courses must be taken in a timely manner (e.g., the 100-level courses should optimally be taken during the student's freshman year at the College, the 200-level during the sophomore year, etc.).
+- Students should keep in mind that courses must be taken in a timely manner (e.g., the 100-level courses should optimally be taken during the student's freshman year at the University, the 200-level during the sophomore year, etc.).
 In addition, students must pay careful attention to course prerequisites; not doing so could delay progress through the program.

 - Management majors may not declare minors in finance, marketing, or human resources management.
 If students wish to concentrate their electives in any of these areas, they should speak with advisors in the School of Business about majoring in those fields.
 Students may however, minor in professional sales since there is no major in that field.
 See the rules governing the professional sales minor.